NUSTEM-UK/trainer/README.md

 - ...but it turns out ESP8266 modules can't do I2C peripheral mode, and the Pico Micropython I2C module doesn't yet have an I2C responder.
 Both ends want to be controller.
 - Next thing to try: SoftwareSerial.

+## Progress as of 2021-12-01:

+* SoftwareSerial experiments: working, we have comms between Pico and SoftwareSerial ESP8266
+* Rotary encoder experiments: KY040 encoder works with a third-party library, seems pretty good.
+* Display experiments underway.
+*